Defending Against Serious Allegations of Sex Crimes in Houston, Throughout Texas and Federal Courts Nationwide

 The Personal Toll of Allegations of Sex Crimes

-Allegations of, and convictions for, sex crimes have devastating personal, professional and legal consequences.
-Most sex crimes are serious felonies under either state or federal law.
+Allegations of, and convictions for, sex crimes have devastating personal, professional, and legal consequences.
+Most sex crimes are serious felonies under both state or federal law.
 Regardless of the circumstances, the mere accusation of a sex crime can dramatically change the course of your life, while a conviction for a sex offense can literally destroy it.

 Being a sex offender places you in the most vilified group in society.
 That’s because sex offenders are universally despised and ostracized from mainstream society.
 Housing and employment opportunities become exceedingly difficult to find.
 Family and friends often drift away.
 Depression and hopelessness become a part of daily life for a convicted sex offender.